fwqefwqef/ChronoArkMods-windy/README.md

 # [505Error Skill Randomizer]

-This is Chrono Ark but 505Error taken to the extreme!
+This is Chrono Ark but 505Error taken to the extreme.

 Level Up: The effects of 505Error are activated by default.
 However, the first 3 skills are gone meaning you choose between 3 random skills from all investigators.